sethadams2024/networking-lab-journal/day_to_day.md

 Day 6 4.16.25
 Got the (new) PC from a family friend, now I will try to get into the OS and start learning.
 It is taking forever to reset.
 Finally reset, now just organizing my desk for two PC's.
-I think it might be best to look into VirtualBox and even a ticketing service,a nd make fake tickets and organize my thoughts as I learn
+I think it might be best to look into VirtualBox and even a ticketing service, and make fake tickets and organize my thoughts as I learn.
 ------------------------------------------------------------------------------------------------------------------------------------------------
 Day 7 (1 week) 4.17.25
 Network equipment came in last night, and now I am in the process of setting it up